Zero-pointed manifolds: Duality

-The diagram~(\ref{pair-adjunctions}) provokes the following definition, the notation for which is justified as Theorem~\ref{bar-consistent} to come. \begin{definition}[Bar-coBar] Consider a symmetric monoidal $\infty$-category $\cV$ that is sifted cocomplete and cosifted complete.
+The diagram~(\ref{notation-+}) provokes the following definition, the notation for which is justified as Theorem~\ref{bar-consistent} to come.
+Recall Terminology~\ref{conditions} of \emph{sifted (co)complete}. \begin{definition}[Bar-coBar] Consider a symmetric monoidal $\infty$-category $\cV$ that is sifted cocomplete and cosifted complete.
 Define the composite functors

 and